🇺🇸 Retired veteran, father, rock-climbing expert & rosin connoisseur

 - More efficient - you can potentially get the same yield from a single 10 minute machine wash compared to multiple hand-stirred washes

-- May require modification to install a straight hose - avoid the accordion hoses!
+- May require modification to install a straight hose - avoid the corrugated hoses!

 - Sometimes can shred cannabis material leading to higher percentage of contaminants in the hash